 2025 Concert Season

-Howdenshire Music's 2025 concert series begins on Thursday 17 April and runs until November.
+Howdenshire Music's 2025 concert series runs from April to November.
 We present at least one lunchtime concert every month, as well as special gala concerts which take place at weekends.
-We look forward to welcoming an incredible line-up of musicians, including internationally-renowned baritone Roderick Williams and Grammy award-winning pianist Christopher Glynn, BBC New Generation Artist Ryan Corbett (classical accordion), Classic FM 'Young Classical Star' violinist Cristian de Sa, and the award-winning Kagura Piano Trio – as well as many more amazing artists!
+This year sees an incredible line-up of musicians, including world-renowned baritone Roderick Williams and Grammy Award-winning pianist Christopher Glynn, BBC New Generation Artist Ryan Corbett (classical accordion), Classic FM 'Young Classical Star' violinist Cristian de Sa, and the celebrated Kagura Piano Trio – as well as many more amazing artists.
+We look forward to welcoming you!

 All concerts are free to attend, with retiring donations in aid of the concert series hugely appreciated.